-A maximum of six (6) dogs may be kept on any residential property within the City of Irrigon as long as frequent or habitual howling, yelping or barking does not annoy or disturb the comfort or repose of any person or persons in the vicinity.
+A maximum of four (4) dogs may be kept on any residential or commercial property within the City of Irrigon.
+Long, frequent or habitual howling, yelping or barking and does not annoy or disturb the comfort or repose of any person or persons in the vicinity.
 All dogs must be vaccinated for rabies and licensed annually.

 Dogs and cats are allowed in town as long as frequent or habitual howling, yelping or barking does not annoy or disturb the comfort or repose of any person or persons in the vicinity.
-A maximum of six (6) dogs and two (2) cats may be kept on any residential property.
+A maximum of four (4) dogs and two (2) cats may be kept on any residential property.